-AI-NATIVE · BILINGUAL SHOPIFY · JAPAN
+BILINGUAL SHOPIFY · BUILT IN JAPAN

 Bilingual Shopify storefronts, built in Japan by a native-English developer

-Native-English copy, not translated
+English written, not translated

-Cross-border in both directions
+Cross-border, both directions

-SEO in both languages
+SEO that works in both languages

 Built for two kinds of brand